makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP16.md

 ## Sentence Summary

-Add a Maker Portfolio Core Unit to build a portfolio of publicly traded, real-world financial assets that the Maker Protocol can be exposed to.
+Add a Maker Portfolio Core Unit to build a portfolio of publicly traded, real-world financial assets that the Maker Protocol can be exposed to with the primary goal of diversifying Maker's dollar-equivalent reserves away from just the PSM.

 ## Paragraph Summary

-The Maker Portfolio Core Unit (MPCU) will be tasked with creating and onboarding partnered legal entities that can provide the Maker Protocol with exposure to securities of its choice.
+The Maker Portfolio Core Unit (MPCU) will be tasked with creating and onboarding partnered legal entities that can provide the Maker Protocol with exposure to securities of its choice as a means of diversifying our dollar-equivalent reserves collected by the PSM.
 The MPCU's role is to find and implement legal, low-effort workarounds for Maker's inability to join legal agreements or pass KYC requirements of counterparties.
-The MPCU's priorities will be to safely scale upwards the supply of DAI, lock in long-term and predictable revenues for the protocol, and generate goodwill through a substantial charitable giving component as part of its tax mitigation strategy.
+The MPCU's primary goal is to be a way to drain/refill the PSM facility to minimize the risks of holding undiversified, zero-yielding proxies for dollars in the form of fiat-backed stablecoins (currency only USDC).
+Secondary goals are to provide regularly scheduled revenue to the protocol and generate goodwill while we integrate with the real-world financial markets.

 ## Statement of Problem

-Maker currently struggles with complexity in the legal frontier of offering financing against real world assets.
-This slows the onboarding process, and scale is hard to achieve while simultaneously minimizing risk.
+Core to Maker's success is its commitment to -- and successful maintenance -- of the fixed exchange rate of 1 DAI for 1 USD.
+Because this commitment is paired with the free flow of capital into and out of DAI, Maker has little direct control over the size of the DAI supply.
+When capital inflows are large because DAI is desired, the PSM is currently the main method of keeping the fixed rate of exchange at 1 USD per 1 DAI.

-While multiple structures for financing real-world customers are tried and refined, Maker has simpler, more direct tools for investing on its own behalf.
-These will be the focus of the MPCU.
+While this mechanically works very well, the PSM has shown an ability to accumulate enough of a dollar-proxy (currently USDC) that can present credit risks and negative PR.
+The Maker Portfolio Core Unit (MPCU) will facilitate the diversification of those holdings, so that when the PSM has excess liquidity or so much of a single asset as to present risks to the protocol, those holdings can be deployed into actual dollars instead of just on-chain proxies.
+Alternatively, if the PSM is in need of an additional liquidity buffer to defend the exchange rate, real-world dollars and dollar-equivalents can be wound down to refill the PSM.

 ## Strategy